Travel Information (approximate times)

 The historic village of Burkes Pass is located on SH8 between Fairlie and Lake Tekapo, on the ‘pass’ or route discovered by Europeans in 1855 leading to vast inland plains to graze their sheep.

-Wander the many heritage walks and musterer’s hut, visit Burkes Pass cemetery steeped in history of long departed settlers, mountaineers and travelers in this magnificent alpine setting.
+Wander the many heritage walks and musterer’s (shepherd) huts, visit Burkes Pass cemetery steeped in history of long departed settlers, mountaineers and travelers in this magnificent alpine setting in the Mackenzie Country of South Canterbury.

 A totally unexpected experience described in Lonely Planet as a ‘must see’ is Three Creeks, where retro collectables, artwork, furniture, great coffee and conversation can be found in a general store surrounded by classic cars, a 1950’s service station and memorabilia.